-For \textit{WILDTRACK} we obtain almost perfect metric scores with \texttt{LMGP}.
-Our results on \textit{Campus} significantly outperform state-of-the-art on both of its sequences.
+On \textit{WILDTRACK} we obtain almost perfect metric scores with \texttt{LMGP}.
+Our results on \textit{Campus} significantly outperform the state-of-the-art on both sequences even when using weak tracklets (DeepSort).
 On \textit{PETS-09} we achieve comparable results.
 We argue that the differing performance of our algorithms is mostly due to poor bounding boxes and camera calibration for \textit{PETS-09} and, to a lesser extent, for \textit{Campus}.